hyotang666/trivial-formatter/README.md

 You can write extension codes as external formatters.

 External formatters file must be named "formatters.lisp".
-Trivial-formatter searches file from `*foreign-formatters-directories*`.
+Trivial-formatter searches file from `*external-formatters-directories*`.
-The default is quicklisp's local-projects directory and roswell's local-projects directory.
+<del>The default is quicklisp's local-projects directory and roswell's local-projects directory.</del>

+Since to share and/or to control versions of external formatters file by a version control system (e.g. git), external-formatter directories that are directly under local-projects directories of quicklisp and roswell were added as the default search paths.
+(e.g. ~/.roswell/local-projects/external-formatter/)

+Hence external formatters file directly placed under local-projects directories of quicklisp or roswell is deprecated from version 10.

 ### Package trivial-formatter-user.
 In trivial-formatter-user, you can use deformatter, pprint-fun-call, and pprint-linear-elt with ordinary common lisp symbols.